Program Director: Sheena Carey

 Open Studio - Advanced level courses that require a commitment to artistic inquiry and are thematically driven, allowing students to select their preferred medium.

-Only courses listed under FIAR in Marquette’s Snapshot and the Schedule of Classes are available for registration, as only these courses have been approved by the FIAR Program Director.
+Only courses listed under FIAR in Marquette’s Schedule of Classes are available for registration, as only these courses have been approved by the FIAR program director.
 Not all courses offered at MIAD are available to Marquette Fine Art minors.
-Any questions should be directed to the FIAR Program Director: Dr. Jean Grow.
+Any questions should be directed to the FIAR program director: Sheena Carey.

 A one-term course in which students meet twice weekly and will be introduced to the visual language of drawing.
 How the parts of the drawing relate to each other and to the composition as a whole is explored while each student strives to develop skills using traditional black-and-white media.
 One-half of the course places primary emphasis on depicting the human form; the other half places emphasis on depicting objects in space.
 Prereq: Cons. of dept. Fee paid to MIAD.
 MIAD # [F100].